wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates / Fixes =
-* Added Danish translation
+* Updated Danish translation
-* Fixed dashboard styling in IE
-* Removed sidebar ads
-* Added new plugin sponsorship network
-* Added ability to select all, none, and popular networks
+* Updated French translation
-* Added German translation and a german BG image
+* Added Norwegian translation
-* Added custom donation form in sidebar
+* Added Dutch translation
+* Fixed validity issue with Strands & Plurk sharing links
+* Updated methods of calling styles and scripts
+* Fixed issue with sponsor messages not staying hidden
+* Fixed JSON compatibility issue due to multiple instances of the JSON class

 = Recently Added Sites =